-Welcome to Bay Elementary School, home of the Barracudas!
+Welcome to Bay School, home of the PreK Explorers!
 Bay Elementary school is the oldest school still in operation in Walton County.
 We pride ourselves in the rich traditions and strong academics established since 1938.
 We take pride in preserving the integrity and historical aspects of our school, as well as educating future leaders.

 FOCUS On-Line Parent Portal